ericjorgensen/ericjorgensen/README.md

 This is the flipside of the area of growth I described above — I generally won’t rush into action based on one conversation.
 I’ll gather additional context and information (likely from multiple sources) as time allows to ensure that I truly understand what’s going on.

 ### I have a growth mindset and respond well to feedback
-I appreciate it when people disagree with me and/or share constructive feedback, and I treat those situations as opportunities to learn.
+I _really_ appreciate it when people disagree with me and I especially appreciate it when people share constructive feedback with me.
+Constructive feedback is a gift!

 ### I am honest and I trust by default
 I don’t play games, I don’t try to manipulate situations or people, and I won’t lie to you.
 You can also count on me to give you feedback when I see areas where you can improve.